kmolan/const_poly/README.md

 Evaluate any multivariable equation or polynomial at compile time with high accuracy.

 ## Introduction
-`const_poly` is a lightweight, zero-cost abstraction for defining and evaluating multi-variable polynomials entirely at compile time.
+`const_poly` is a lightweight, zero-cost abstraction for evaluating multi-variable polynomials entirely at compile time.
 Instead of writing specialized `const fn` evaluators for every equation you need, `const_poly` abstracts all of this away using generic, compile-time constructs.
-By combining Rust’s `const fn` with custom macros, `const_poly` allows developers to write complex mathematical expressions in a natural, equation-like syntax:
+The generic implementation can handle any number of variables, and is capable of evaluating any arbitrarily complex equation with high accuracy.
+This approach reduces boilerplate, lets you focus on the actual algorithms, and lets you write math expressions in a natural, equation-like syntax:

 ```rust
 use const_poly::VarFunction::*;